Published Date: April 11, 2014

 Financial Eligibility for Ongoing Funding

 The individual is required to meet all eligibility criteria to continue to receive funding.
-The learner will also be required to make acceptable progress and successfully proceed with their Service Plan.
+The learner will also be required to make acceptable progress.

-Learner Income Support Office (LISO) will accept mid-term marks (or other indications of the liklihood of successful completion) for determining eligibility in cases where transcripts are unavailable at time of application.
+In order to make funding recommendations for on-going learners, Authorized Officials will accept mid-term marks (or other indications of the likelihood of successful completion) if transcripts are unavailable at the time the funding recommendation is made.

 An individual who is seeking funding for part-time training is expected to:

-- Employment Insurance (EI) recipients should consult with HRSDC about collecting EI benefits while attending part-time training.
+- Employment Insurance (EI) recipients should consult with ESDC about collecting EI benefits while attending part-time training.

 Funding received through the Skills Investment Bursary is taxable.
 In February of each year, T4As are issued for all learners who received a bursary in excess of $500 during the previous tax year.
 The T4A will be mailed to the learner’s last known address.